jdrouet/tmdb-api/readme.md

 # Rust client for The Movie DB API

-This is yet another client for TMDB but it supports async functions.
+This is yet another client for TMDB, but it supports async functions.

 ## Installing